Reporter & Author

 In 2014, Susan and Graham were awarded a fellowship from the Alicia Patterson Foundation for their project American Exile, photos and interviews documenting the stories of immigrants who have been ordered deported from the United States.
 That project was exhibited at Photoville in New York City in 2015 and at the Head On photo festival in Sydney, Australia in 2016.

-As a reporter, Susan has been a frequent contributor to The New York Times for more than 15 years, primarily covering the travel industry, transportation security, technology, and consumer advice.
+As a reporter, Susan has been a frequent contributor to The New York Times for more than 15 years, primarily covering the travel industry, transportation security, technology, and the Internet.
 She has also written for New York magazine, The Guardian, TheAtlantic.com, The Los Angeles Times, The Marshall Project, Nieman Reports, Travel + Leisure, Fast Company, Real Simple, Consumer Reports, and many other publications.
 Her first book, How to Travel Practically Anywhere, was published by Houghton Mifflin in 2006.
+She has been a guest on radio and television programs including All Things Considered, The Leonard Lopate Show, The Diane Rehm Show, On the Media, and the BBC and gave a talk about addiction, incarceration, and recovery at TEDxStanford 2017.

 During the late 1990s, Susan was the CyberTimes Deputy Editor for The New York Times, assigning and editing articles about the Internet and new technologies.
 Previously, she worked as an editor for CNET in San Francisco, helping develop one of the first websites to publish articles about computers and digital life exclusively online.